CM Maps Route Manager (CMMRM) + Locations (CMML) + PeepSo / BuddyPress - Use Case

 Introduction

-CM Map Locations allows you and your users to create and showcase locations in Google Maps, including images and notes for each.
-CM Map Routes, in turn, allows you and your users to create and showcase routes in Google Maps, including images and notes for each location.
+The WordPress Travel Map plugin allows you and your users to create and showcase routes in Google Maps, including images and notes for each location.

-Both plugins can receive social features by integrating with social platforms.
-Map Locations can combine with PeepSo and Routes
+The plugin can receive social features by integrating with social platform BuddyPress.

 Use Case Front-End